robOcity/better_streets/README.md

         └── FARS
 ```

-Programmatic access is provided using the [pathlib](https://docs.python.org/3/library/pathlib.html) and [dotenv](https://github.com/theskumar/python-dotenv) packages with the following key-value pairs configured for your system.
+Programmatic access is provided using the [pathlib](https://docs.python.org/3/library/pathlib.html) package and configuration specifics handled by [dotenv](https://github.com/theskumar/python-dotenv) with details for your system stored as key-value pairs in a `.env` file placed in the top-level project directory.

 ```text
 DATA_ROOT=../../Data